FactFiber/devspace-nginx-auth-jwt/README.md

 # nginx-auth-jwt

+## Devspace support

 Version of [carlpett/nginx-auth-jwt](https://github.com/carlpett/nginx-auth-jwt) which adds a [devspace configuration file](https://devspace.cloud/docs/cli/what-is-devspace-cli), for easy inclusion as a dependency in devspace projects.

+**Not production-ready**

+Currently, the deployment depends on a config map (nginx-auth-jwt-config), which is not installed.
+A sample can be found in test/auth-configmap.yaml.
+If you are using this repo as a devspace dependency, you will want to install your own configmap alongside the dependency.
+The content of the configmap is the file `config.yaml`, which is decribed below.

+There are some testing resources included: a test ingres for the auth service is included, as is a test echo service.
+These are specific to the particular use case.
+Adaptation will be needed to generalize.

+## Overview

 This project implements a simple JWT validation endpoint meant to be used with NGINX's [subrequest authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-subrequest-authentication/), and specifically work well with the Kubernetes [NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx) external auth annotations.